myvelmurugan/vel_ansible_test/roles/cis/README.md

 ### Running the above play second time will only do audit and will not remediate since its already remediated.

-## ansible-playbook playook.yml -i inventory -e 'remediate_own: true' --> it will forcely remediate the files.
+## ansible-playbook playook.yml -i inventory -e 'remediate_own: true' --> it will remediate the files even audit is sucess and revalidate it.

+## ansible-playbook playbook.yml -i inventory --tags "audit" --> it will only audit